 Still, this is one of the hardest categories to predict.
 It could be David O. Russell, the half-indie, half-mainstream wunderkind who’s been making interesting films for years, who was nominated just two years ago for the boxing drama “The Fighter,” and who directed four of his “Silver Linings Playbook” cast members to Oscar nominations – one in each category!

 Watch Out For: Bradley Cooper

-It’s simple: watch Daniel Day-Lewis act his way into likely Oscar history as Honest Abe during the last four months of the man’s presidency.
-In Lincoln, “DDL” brings to life a man who – while generally lauded as the best president we’ve yet had – was so larger than life he was impossible to put into human terms.
+See, it’s simple: watch Daniel Day-Lewis act his way into likely Oscar history as Honest Abe during the last four months of the man’s presidency.
+In “Lincoln,” DDL brings to life a man who – while generally lauded as the best president we’ve yet had – was so much larger than life he was impossible to put into human terms.
 DDL captures it all – the reedy voice, the stooped posture, and the conviction to his causes, namely the overturning of slavery – that what he does he does in the role isn’t acting, it’s becoming.
 Give this man his third Oscar already; once again he’s earned it.

 Jessica Chastain, Zero Dark Thirty

 Jennifer Lawrence, Silver Linings Playbook

 Emmanuelle Riva, Amour